 Not a great film in many respects, but Star Trek: The Motion Picture

-chock full of split-field diopter shots.
+is chock full of split-field diopter shots.

 A number of directors have made extensive use of split-field diopters.
 The list includes De Palma, Speilberg and Quentin Tarrantino.